 Your website is mobile-friendly

-Therefore it is critical for both your mobile and desktop sites to share the same content, structured data, and
+Therefore, your mobile and desktop sites must share the same content, structured data, title, and description meta tags.

 Your site is using a pre-rendering technique